kevin4936/kevin-flink-connector-mqtt3/README.md

 Unlike using `--jars`, using `--packages` ensures that this library and its dependencies will be added to the classpath.

-This library is cross-published for Scala 2.12 and Scala 2.13, so users should replace the proper Scala version in the commands listed above.
+This library is cross-published for Scala 2.12, so users should replace the proper Scala version in the commands listed above.

 ## Java Examples